 - 1 clove garlic * finely crushed or grated

-- 1 tbsp flat leaf parsley finely chopped, plus additional for garnish
+- 1 tablespoon flat leaf parsley finely chopped, plus additional for garnish

-- 1 tbsp basil leaves finely sliced, plus additional for garnish
+- 1 tablespoon basil leaves finely sliced, plus additional for garnish

 - sea salt and freshly ground black pepper to taste